-Finally Elijah spoke these few words: “Lord God of Abraham, Isaac, and Israel, let it be known this day that You are God in Israel and I am Your servant, and that I have done all these things at Your word.
-Hear me, O Lord, hear me, that this people may know that You are the Lord God, and that You have turned their hearts back to You again” (1 Kings 18:36-37).
-Those words were all that were necessary for God to answer and reveal Himself powerfully to everyone present.
+After they’d exhausted themselves, Elijah offered this simple prayer to the true God: “LORD God of Abraham, Isaac, and Israel, let it be known this day that You are God in Israel and I am Your servant, and that I have done all these things at Your word.
+Hear me, O LORD, hear me, that this people may know that You are the LORD God, and that You have turned their hearts back to You again” (1 Kings 18:36-37).

 Should our prayers be public or private?

-Jesus said we should ask our Father for His Kingdom to come and for His will to be done—which includes praying for the work of His Church to be done.
-We are also told to ask for our daily needs, for forgiveness and for deliverance from “the evil one” (Satan) (Matthew 6:9-13).
+He explained that we should ask our Father for His Kingdom to come and for His will to be done—which includes praying for the work of His Church to be done.
+We are also told to ask for our daily needs, for forgiveness and for deliverance from “the evil one” (Satan).

 He also told us to pray for those who spitefully use us and persecute us (Matthew 5:44).